HIV FUTURES 11

 Dean Murphy, Thomas Norman, Jennifer Power, Adam Bourne, John Rule, Timothy Broady

-HIV Futures 11 is open to anyone:
+HIV FUTURES 11 is open to people who are:

 - Living with HIV

-- Currently living in Australia
+- Currently residing in Australia

-If you wish, you can opt in to link your answers longitudinally to past and future HIV Futures surveys.
+If you wish, you can opt in to link your answers longitudinally to past and future HIV FUTURES surveys.

 You can also, optionally, supply an email address (stored separately from your survey) for the survey results and future relevant research opportunities.

-About HIV Futures 11
+About HIV FUTURES 11

-Findings from the HIV Futures survey are used to inform policy related to HIV in Australia and to shape service delivery.
+Findings from the HIV FUTURES survey are used to inform policy related to HIV in Australia and to shape service delivery.

 Further information